jsboss5/BrickBreaker/doc/PLAN.md

    * Method: A method from this class is createBlocks, which loops through the file and creates block objects to disperse around the board.

- * Class 4: Level class
+ * Class 4: breakout.Level class
    * Purpose: This class would exist in order to separate specifications between different levels.
    For instance, it would have different blockMaker objects with different gameboard layouts, and possibly even different ways of winning.

-   * Method: A method in the Level class might be a changePowerUp method, which would apply a powerup object at a certain moment given a certain input.
+   * Method: A method in the breakout.Level class might be a changePowerUp method, which would apply a powerup object at a certain moment given a certain input.

  * Class 5:  ball class